 These companies operate ferries between Naples and Capri:

 Capri Transportation (all modes).

 The ferry arrives at Marina Grande, the island’s main port.
 From there we took the funicular up to the town of Capri, the main town.
 The employees at the bottom and top stations were skilled and enthusiastic; our experiences in 2014 and 2006 were very positive.
 There is a gently sloped ramp with a railing leading to the boarding platform.
 There is a three-inch change in level, and a horizontal gap of a few inches, to enter the funicular at Marina Grande, so employee assistance may be required.
 Exiting the town of Capri was a bit easier because the change in level is less.
 The five-minute ride was great fun as the panoramas opened up before us.

 Funicular in Capri – SIPPIC.
 Phone: 081-837-0420.

-Only later did we learn that bus access is good and we could have taken one from Marina Grande to Capri and even all the way up to Anacapri.
-If the funicular employee at Marina Grande had been aware of this, or had thought to mention it, we would have taken the bus and avoided using the stair lift.
+Only later did we learn that bus access is good and we could have taken one from Marina Grande to Capri and even up to Anacapri.
+If the funicular employee at Marina Grande had been aware of this or had thought to mention it, we would have taken the bus and avoided using the stair lift.
 This experience was a common one in Italy: the actual state of access, the facts on the ground, is much better than the information.

 We didn’t have time to go to Villa Jovis (Tiberius’s villa), which is at the other end of the island.